7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 6. Stop Defining Yourself by Your Past

-Many people stay stuck not because they can’t change, but because they over-identify with who they used to be.
+Many people stay stuck not because they can’t change, but because they become overly attached to who they used to be.

 - “I’ve always been this way.”